LegoCityMan7063/Mock-Java-Shell/README.md

 # Mock-Java-Shell
- This is Assignment 2A and 2B for the CSCB07: Software Design course, taken in Fall 2020.
+ This is the major group project for the CSCB07: Software Design course, taken in Fall 2020.
- The assignment involves creating a mock Unix shell in Java.
+ The project involves creating a mock Unix shell in Java.

  The version control used for this project was originally SVN.